sheinhtetsai99/oct-tf-idf-legacy/README.md

     }
     ```

-1. Create an application in the postman collection with the below as the body
+1. Create an application in postman with the below as the body
     ```sh
     {
     "path": "templates", # name of the folder you created in github to store templates